Graciekan21/learnAPI/README.md

 **Setup**

-* As a developer, I need to create the base project setup so that I can build out the features.
+* As a developer, I need to create the base project set up so that I can build out the features.

-* As a developer, I need to create the Google Cloud bucket and establish the connection to the project so that static images can be uploaded by users.
+* As a developer, I need to create the google cloud bucket and create the connection to the project so that static images can be uploaded by users.

-* As a user, I can create a new account to access all the features available to registered users.
+* As a user I can create a new account so that I can access all the features for signed up users

-**LearnAPI**

-* As a developer, I want to create API views for artists so that they are accessible from the front end.

-* As a developer, I want to create API views for artists so that they are accessible from the front end.

 **reports**
-* As a user, I want to create a report for a post

 * As a user, i want to create a form to report a postS

 **Posts**

 * As a user, I want to be able to view, edit, or delete a post.